beaplab/transcriptome_metaT_quantification/README.md

-# delving_into_florenciella
+# Delving into Florenciella

 A small project to evaluate how many species of Florenciella are abundant

 ### Problem definition

-Florenciella parvula presents the rank 31 in the **Tara** Oceans dataset for the V9 region of the 18S rRNA gene.
+*Florenciella parvula* presents the rank 31 in the *Tara* Oceans dataset for the V9 region of the 18S rRNA gene.
 For the V4 region however the rank is way lower, the 288.
 A possible explanation of this difference is that there are multiple species or ecotypes collapsed inside the V9 abundance distribution, splitted in the V4 case.

 ### Objective